appgardenstudios/hyaline/www/content/documentation/reference/cli.md

 * `--github-repo` - The path of the hyaline-github-app-config repo in GitHub (e.g. `owner/repo`).
 When set, downloads documentation from GitHub artifacts.
 Either `--documentation` or `--github-repo` is required.
 * `--github-artifact` - The name of the documentation artifact in the hyaline-github-app-config repo.
 Defaults to `_current-documentation`.
 * `--github-artifact-path` - The path to the SQLite database within the GitHub artifact.
 Defaults to `documentation.db`.
 * `--github-token` - A GitHub Personal Access Token to read action artifacts from the hyaline-github-app-config repo.
 Required when using `--github-repo`.
-Can also be set via the `HYALINE_CONFIG_GITHUB_TOKEN` environment variable.
+Consider setting this using an environment variable (e.g. `--github-token $HYALINE_SERVE_MCP_GITHUB_TOKEN`).

 **Example (local filesystem)**:
 ```